 “And immediately the King sent an executioner with orders to bring John’s head.
 He went and beheaded him in the prison, and brought his head on a platter and gave it to the girl and the girl gave it to her mother.
 When his disciples heard of it, they came and took his body and laid it in a tomb.”

-So this is the story of John the Baptist being beheaded.
-It’s one of many stories in scripture, and the history of the church, people who have died for their faith in Christ, for devotion to God.
+So Mark 6:27–29 is the story of John the Baptist being beheaded.
+It’s one of many stories in scripture.
+The history of the church, people who have died for their faith in Christ, for devotion to God.

 As I read this and was thinking through, okay, how does this lead us to pray?
-My heart just immediately went to brothers and sisters in Christ right now who are being persecuted around the world in similar ways, some who are facing the threat of beheading today.
-Yes, there are some places, groups of people in the world, who if someone comes to faith in Christ will slit their throat, cut off their head, kill them.
+My heart just immediately went to brothers and sisters in Christ right now who are being persecuted around the world in similar ways.
+Some who are facing the threat of beheading today.
+Yes, there are some places, groups of people in the world.
+Those who if someone comes to faith in Christ will slit their throat, cut off their head, kill them.
 A family member might even do that.

 Today we intercede on behalf of our brothers and sisters around the world who are being persecuted for following Christ.